matdev83/portfolio-backtester/docs/prds/yaml_config_file_validation.md

 ### 3.1.
 Application Startup Strategy & Default Config Validation
 *   **Trigger:** On application load.
 *   **Process:**
-    1. The application enumerates all available concrete strategy classes using the internal `enumerate_strategies_with_params()` function.
-This function dynamically discovers strategy classes by:
+    1. The application enumerates available concrete strategy classes via the registry-backed discovery engine.
+Discovery roots now include `strategies/builtins/{portfolio,signal,meta}` and `strategies/user/{portfolio,signal,meta}`. `strategies/examples/**` are explicitly excluded.
-        *   Importing all modules within `src/portfolio_backtester/strategies/` and its subdirectories (`portfolio`, `signal`, `meta`, `diagnostic`).
-        *   Traversing the `BaseStrategy` inheritance hierarchy to find all concrete (non-abstract) subclasses.
+        *   The registry walks modules under the above roots and traverses the `BaseStrategy` hierarchy to find all concrete (non-abstract) subclasses.
-        *   Converting class names (e.g., `DummyStrategyForTesting`) to their canonical `snake_case` identifiers (e.g., `dummy_strategy_for_testing`), and applying defined aliases (e.g., `dummy` -> `dummy_strategy_for_testing`).
+        *   Class names (e.g., `DummyStrategyForTesting`) are mapped to canonical identifiers (e.g., `dummy_strategy_for_testing`) and known aliases.
     2. For each discovered strategy identifier, it checks for the existence of a corresponding `default.yaml` configuration file.
-These files are located in `config/scenarios/<strategy_category>/<strategy_name_or_alias>/default.yaml` (e.g., `config/scenarios/signal/dummy_strategy/default.yaml` for the strategy identified as `dummy` or `dummy_strategy_for_testing`).
-    3.  **New Feature: Python File Consistency Check:** For each discovered strategy, the application identifies its corresponding Python implementation directory (e.g., `src/portfolio_backtester/strategies/signal/dummy_strategy/`).
-It then iterates through all `*.py` files within this directory.
-For each Python file found, it checks if the strategy's canonical `snake_case` identifier (e.g., `dummy_strategy_for_testing`) is present in the Python file's name.
-If a `*.py` file is found that does *not* contain the strategy's identifier in its name, a warning is logged.
-This helps maintain code organization and prevents orphaned utility or helper files from being misplaced within a strategy's directory.
+These files reside under mirrored locations:
+        *   Built-ins: `config/scenarios/builtins/<category>/<strategy>/default.yaml`
+        *   User:     `config/scenarios/user/<category>/<strategy>/default.yaml`
+       Example: `config/scenarios/builtins/signal/dummy_signal_strategy/default.yaml`.
+    3. Python File Consistency Check: For each discovered strategy, the application inspects its implementation module path under `strategies/{builtins|user}/...`.
+Any stray Python files colocated with a strategy but not matching the strategy identifier may be logged as warnings to encourage tidy layout.
-    4. If a `default.yaml` file is **not found** for a discovered strategy, the application logs an error, reports the missing configuration for that specific strategy, and **refuses to start**.
+    4. If a `default.yaml` file is **not found** for a discovered strategy in either `builtins` or `user` trees, the application logs an error, reports the missing configuration for that specific strategy, and **refuses to start**.
 *   **Outcome:** Ensures that every strategy the application is aware of has a baseline configuration file and that its associated Python implementation files are logically organized, preventing scenarios where a strategy might be called but lacks defined parameters or where unrelated code files exist within a strategy's directory.

 ### 3.2.
 Deep Configuration File Validator (Optimization Pre-Flight Check)
-*   **Trigger:** Executed when a user initiates an optimization process for a specific scenario (i.e., a specific YAML configuration file, which could be a `default.yaml` or a user-defined scenario file like `config/scenarios/signal/dummy_strategy/dummy_strategy_test.yaml`).
+*   **Trigger:** Executed when a user initiates an optimization for a specific scenario (i.e., a YAML file under `config/scenarios/{builtins|user}/<category>/<strategy>/*.yaml`).
 *   **Process:** A two-step deep validation is performed:

-    **a) Validation of the Strategy's `default.yaml`:**
+    **a) Validation of the Strategy's `default.yaml` (in builtins or user tree):**
     1.  **Syntax Check:** Verifies that the `default.yaml` file is well-formed YAML.
     2.  **Required Parameters Check:** Ensures all parameters required by the strategy are present in the `default.yaml`.
     3.  **Unexpected Parameters Check:** Flags any parameters present in the `default.yaml` that are not recognized or handled by the strategy's code.